daoudeddy/hassio-addons/DOCS.md

 ### Option: `domain`

-Domain will set a TLD for your records; the default is home.arpa.
+Domain will set a TLD for your records, default is home.arpa.

 ### Option: `hosts`